Alvaston: Culture and community

-Pubs include the Blue Peter, Needles, Lodge, Silver Ghost, Cornishman, Brackens, Blue Jay and Coronation.
-There are doctors surgeries on Boulton Lane, Keldhome Lane and London Road, and dentists on Coleman Street, Raynesway and two on London Road.
 The main parks are Alvaston Park, Keldholme Lane Park and Kiwi Park.

 Alvaston Park is a picturesque, riverside park covering 85 acres.
 As well as the sports facilities mentioned below, it has a lake with fishing and a model boat club, a science garden, play area and a new café.
 The park opened to the public in 1913 after William Curzon of Breedon Hall made some of his land available.
 It was landscaped by William Barron and Son of Borrowash – a firm founded by the young Scotsman who laid out the park at Elvaston Castle for Lord Harrington in 1830.
 A five-acre lake was added in 1923 but in 1934 it was found to be badly polluted and the town council had to urgently clear Cotton Brook to restore the water purity of the lake in time for the carnival.
 During the Second World War the park was used as a prisoner of war camp, part of which was for Germans and the other for Italians.
 The Italians worked in the fields of local farmers and the Germans worked at the ordnance depot on Sinfin Lane.
 A further 61.8 acres was added after the Second World War for use as playing fields.

 Landmarks

-Aside from the church, listed buildings in the village include Church Farm and its associated cottages on Church Street, which date to the early 16th or early 17th-century.
-There is another Grade II farmhouse dating from the 18th century on Boulton Lane.
-The Poplars, in Ellastone Gardens, is a Grade II-listed Georgian building with an iron shield of arms on the side elevation.
+Aside from the church, listed buildings in the village include Church Farm and its associated cottages on Church Street, which date to the early 16th or early 17th century.
+There is another Grade-II-listed farmhouse dating from the 18th century on Boulton Lane.
+The Poplars, in Ellastone Gardens, is a Grade-II Georgian building with an iron shield of arms on the side elevation.